Jubatian/rrpge-spec/specs/index.rst

 components:

 - 16bit CISC CPU for running the application and kernel code.
-It is coupled with 1 MWords of Data memory of which 896 KWords are visible to the user for data.
+It is coupled with 2 MWords of Data memory of which 1984 KWords are visible to the user for data.

-- 32bit Graphic Display & Accelerator unit coupled with 512 KWords of Video
+- 32bit Graphics system coupled with 512 KWords (256K x 32bit) of Video
   memory.

+- Graphics FIFO supporting asynchronous rendering.

-- Mixer DMA peripheral coupled with the CPU and 512 Kwords of the data memory assisting in audio related algorithms.
+- Mixer DMA peripheral coupled with the CPU and 1 Mwords of the data memory assisting in audio related algorithms.

 - Kernel providing interface for certain hardware (or in emulated case, host)